Physics 129 Course Materials

 subscription to Amazon Prime, including a no-cost trial

-period, which will give you free two-day shipping.
-In many
+period, which will give you free "two-day" shipping.

-cases, you can get free one-day shipping if you are willing
+In many cases, you can get free one-day shipping if you are

-to pick up your package at the Amazon storefront in IV.
+willing to pick up your package at the Amazon storefront

 Amazon Prime Student

-power supplies are not compatible, even if they have
+Earlier RPi power supplies are not compatible, even if

-3. A micro SD card with at least 64 GB capacity.
-I will
+3. A micro SD card with at least 64 GB capacity and

-exchange this with you on the first day of class for
+this with you on the first day of class for one with the

-The card must be from one of the following brands:
+must be from one of the following brands: Kingston,

 4. A micro-HDMI to HDMI cable.